Ever heard of Social Tokens?

 Social Tokens are used in different ways to connect content creators and their audience.
 Here are the most common uses:

-- Content Monetization: Content creators can use Social Tokens to monetize their content by providing exclusive benefits to token holders, such as exclusive content, live dating, or giveaways.
+- Content Monetization: Content creators can use Tokens to monetize their content by providing exclusive benefits to token holders, such as exclusive content, live dating, or giveaways.

 - Audience Engagement: Influencers can use Social Tokens to increase engagement with their audience by providing exclusive benefits to token holders, such as polls, voting, or live chat.